alexbcberio/twitch-channel-redemptions/README.md

 !createReward <title> <cost>
 ```

-#### Linkink channel point reward with an action
+#### Linking channel point reward with an action

 We call actions to the different integrations that can be set up with channel point rewards.
 The available actions are stored in [`src/backend/pubSubClient/actions`](./src/backend/pubSubClient/actions)

-The actions are mapped to a reward in [`src/enums/Redemptions.ts`](./src/enums/Redemptions.ts), set the ID of the reward as the value.
+The actions are mapped to a reward in the configuration file `config/redemptions.json` where the ID of the reward is the key and the action is the value.
+You can get the available values from [`RedemptionType.ts`](./src/enums/RedemptionType.ts).

-To get the ID of a reward start the service start the tool in [development mode](#development) and send the redeem the redemption you want to set up.
+To get the ID of a reward start the service start the tool in [development mode](#development) and send the redemption you want to set up.
 It will show a message on the console like this one.

 ![Logs of unhandled channel point reward](./docs/img/unhandled-channel-point-reward-redemption.jpg)